Hamish Chamberlayne, Head of Global Sustainable Equities, reflects on 2021 so far and looks ahead to the opportunities in the world of sustainability.

 One of the most notable global economic dynamics in the quarter has been the shortage in availability of semiconductors, curtailing production of autos, white goods, computers and smartphones.
 Thanks to the accelerated adoption of the digitalisation of the economy throughout the pandemic, there has been a massive increase in demand for semiconductors.
 Data centre buildouts, demand for mobile computing and gaming devices and rising digitisation of the auto vehicle fleet, have all contributed to higher demand.

 Meanwhile production shortfalls have been caused by natural disasters impacting manufacturing plants in both Japan and Texas, further exacerbated by sanctions imposed against some Chinese manufacturers.
 This has led to several of the biggest semiconductor manufacturers stepping up capex plans along with policy support in the US for the build of more domestic production.
-As a result, stock prices of many semiconductor related companies have strengthened and our holdings in both Lam Research and ASML were clear beneficiaries.
+As a result, stock prices of many semiconductor related companies have strengthened and were clear beneficiaries.

 The digitalisation, electrification and decarbonisation nexus